 - 1. Place the power-button board into the slot on the palmrest and keyboard assembly [1]. - 2.
 Replace the single (M2x2) screw that secures the power button board to the palmrest and keyboard assembly [2]. - 3.
-Affix the conductive tape to the power button board [3]. - 4.
+Adhere the conductive tape to the power button board [3]. - 4.
 Slide the power button cable to the system board and close the latch to secure the cable [4].

 - 1. Replace the display assembly

 - 2. Replace the system fan

 - 3. Replace the WLAN

 - 4. Connect the battery cable to the connector on the system board.

 - 5. Replace the base cover

+- 6. Replace the optical drive assembly

-- 6. Replace the SD memory card
+- 7. Replace the SD memory card

-- 7. Follow the procedure in after working inside your computer
+- 8. Follow the procedure in after working inside your computer